 - Lack of informed consent when a doctor, nurse, or other healthcare provider does not adequately inform a patient regarding the risks associated with a suggested treatment, or alternatives.

-- Birth Injuries with involve a wide array of issues from C-section errors to trauma caused to the baby or mother before, during, or after the birth through the use of forceps, oxygen deprivation, and labor inducing medications.
+- Birth Injuries involve a wide array of issues from C-section errors to trauma caused to the baby or mother before, during, or after the birth through the use of forceps, oxygen deprivation, and labor-inducing medications.
 These malpractice and negligence claims can have lifelong consequences for the child, and in extreme cases can even result in death.

 Q: If I believe I have a personal injury case, how long do I have before I need to contact a medical malpractice lawyer in Ohio?